ChristopherHX/libjnivm/README.md

 # libjnivm
 Pseudo Java Native Interface implement Java functions in C++

+## Dependencies
+Only the c++14 or c++17 standard library.
+To run Unit Tests this project automatically downloads Google Test during configuration of cmake.

 ## Building
 You need g++, clang++ or msvc with at least c++14 support and cmake to build and use it.